-A project where developers do not have a particular incentive to build a successful initiative can be problematic.
-At the same time, the success of a crypto project largely relies on its community.
+A project where developers need a particular incentive to build a successful initiative can be problematic.
+But, at the same time, the success of a crypto project largely relies on its community.

-The bottom line is that there are great reasons to support both pre-sale rounds and fair launches.
-As we clarified above, the choice mainly depends on how a team designed the project.
+The bottom line is that there are great reasons to support pre-sale rounds and fair launches.
+However, as we clarified above, the choice mainly depends on how a team designed the project.

-Ideally, the team should aim to make investors, users, and developers happy.
-If any of these stakeholder groups feel ignored by the project, the crypto initiative may fall apart.
+Ideally, the team should make investors, users, and developers happy.
+If the project ignores any of these stakeholder groups, the crypto initiative may stay intact.

 Our guide clarified the main differences between fair launches and pre-sale rounds.
-While you may consider this choice straightforward, all teams need to consider many variables in this case.
+While you may consider this choice straightforward, all teams must consider many variables.

 The best choice mainly depends on the equilibrium among users, investors, and developers’ interests.